developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 separate entity from the Identity Provider, but in our case, it is the same.
 { .annotate }

-    1. GitHub Actions is an identity provider to each of the jobs running inside GitHub Actions.
-This identity provider implements the OIDC protocol and is indeed an OIDC comptabile service.
+    1. GitHub Actions plays the role of both identity provider and OIDC provider in our scenario.

 !!! success "OIDC Compatibility"

-    A hard requirement on implementing and adopting OIDC as an authentication mechanism is that both the service provider and the identity provider must support OIDC.
+    A hard requirement on implementing and adopting OIDC as an authentication mechanism is that both the service provider and the identity provider must support OIDC protocol.
 In other words, they should be OIDC compatible and implement the corresponding RFCs[^7].

 ???+ abstract "SAML vs. OIDC"